seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

    Hints
      .. container :: foldable

-        You can use the function :dox:`Gaps#countGaps countGaps` to count the number of consecutive gaps starting from the current position of the iterator.
+        You can use the function :dox:`Gaps#countGaps` to count the number of consecutive gaps starting from the current position of the iterator.

    Solution
        .. container:: foldable